mattlucht/pension_guidance/content/take_cash_in_chunks.md

 **You don’t pay tax on your cash.**
 $E

-Taking a large sum of cash from your pension pot could also affect [your entitlement to any benefits](/benefits).
+Taking a large sum of cash from your pension pot could also affect your entitlement to any benefits.

 Pension providers may describe this option as ‘Uncrystallised Funds Pension Lump Sum’ (UFPLS).
 Not all providers offer this option.
 If your provider doesn’t offer it, you can transfer your pot but you might have to pay a fee.

 {::options parse_block_html="false" /}
 <div class="calculator calculator--in-article calculator--take-cash-in-chunks js-calculator js-take-cash-in-chunks-calculator">
-  <h2 id="estimate-take-cash-in-chunks">Estimate how much you would get taking cash as chunks</h2>
+  <h2 id="estimate-take-cash-in-chunks">Estimate how much you would get</h2>

   <form action="/take-cash-in-chunks/results#estimate-take-cash-in-chunks" method="get">
     <div class="form-group">